markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 * ``grafana.ini`` configures |graf|
 * ``infra-node-metrics.json`` example dashboard

-If you want to have a reproducable infrastructure, it's good to save such things in your version control system too.
+If you want to have a reproducible infrastructure, it's good to save such things in your version control system too.
 For the dashboard, I usually create one in the |graf| web UI and use the export function to store the generated JSON.
 Only for very small changes I edit the JSON file itself.